ClairSullivan-Associates/n8n_agentic_course/Module_1/Challenges.md

 Once you have written your results to a Google Sheet, you will copy and paste the results into the scorer.

+**Hint:**
+It is recommended that you explore te GitHub integrations in n8n to help you with this workflow.
+In particular, you are encouraged to read the documentation on [GitHub credentials](https://docs.n8n.io/integrations/builtin/credentials/github/) for this challenge.

 # Question 5